 Mom P.O.V: I’ve had a few readers ask me about the Amazon STEM Club so I signed up and paid for my subscription to give you the low-down.
 Essentially, it’s a subscription service to have random STEM-themed toys/kits delivered on a schedule for $19.99 per box.
 The two items (Smart Circuits & Mechanics Set) I received in the last 6 months were discounted about 30% and my kids loved both of them.
 Honestly, though, they go through these types of toys like candy.
 I’m worried they’re going to start being too repetitive.
 I’ll give you guys an update with the next delivery!

 Groovy Lab In A Box (8+, $29.99/mo)

-Mom P.O.V: I absolutely loved that every single supply needed to complete these projects was delivered in this box.
+Mom P.O.V: I absolutely love that every single supply needed to complete these projects was delivered in this box.
 That meant my son could open the box and start working immediately without any frantic runs to the drugstore.
 The five different experiments plus the design challenge at the end continued to engage my son throughout the entire month.
 (UPDATE 4/15/18: We’ll be signing up for this box during summer break.
-Perfect for those “I’m bored!” moments!)
+Perfect for “I’m bored!” moments!)